picanumber/yapp/README.md

 * Easily get acquainted with the parallel pipeline pattern.
 * Just use the "pipeline" part.

-you can try-out yap as a library having:
+you can try-out yap, which sports:

 * Zero dependencies.
 * Vanilla c++20.
 * Exclusive use of C++ standard facilities like `<thread>` and friends.
+* No wrapping for user operations.
+Callables (function objects, lambdas, functions) are provided "as is" and __metaprogramming is responsible for stiching them into pipeline stages__.

 ## Construction